andrewyur/andrewyur.github.io/README.md

 Current Agenda:

-- create & style error page
+- condense reused styles into an index.css, rename current index.css
+- environment testing
   - find a way to test on different browsers on different systems
   - error with fonts in safari
   - styling on ipad
 - finishing touches to main Page
   - more hover effects (only on links and buttons, for now...)
   - change what picture is being displayed on each render, make pictures span a link to pictures page